robbyt/mcp-io/README.md

 ### Sampling (LLM Integration)

-[Sampling](https://modelcontextprotocol.io/specification/2025-06-18/client/sampling) allows your MCP server to delegate LLM work to the client.
-The server doesn't run the LLM inference, it sends prompts to the client's LLM and uses the responses as helpers to build its output.
-This offloads expensive inference from your server to the client.
+[Sampling](https://modelcontextprotocol.io/specification/2025-06-18/client/sampling) allows your MCP server to request LLM generations from the client without needing API keys.
+The client maintains control over which models to use and whether to allow the request.
+This enables agentic behaviors where your server can make LLM calls nested inside tool execution to build more intelligent responses.

-Your MCP tool receives input -> builds a prompt -> sends it to the client's LLM -> receives a response from the prompt and uses the LLM's response in your final output.
+**Sampling flow:**

+1. MCP tool receives input
+2. Tool builds sampling messages
+3. Server sends request to client using the context
+4. Client gets user approval (optional)
+5. Client forwards the completion request to the LLM
+6. LLM generates response
+7. Tool uses response in its output

 #### Example: AI Dungeon Master